 World Microbiome Day aims to showcase the vibrant and diverse worlds of microbiomes, and to encourage public dialogue on their critical importance to human, animal and environmental health.
-World Microbiome Day has been developed by APC Microbiome Ireland, with the inaugural day planned for Wednesday June 27th 2018.
-We hope it will become an annual event, and we encourage microbiome researchers from around the world, working on different microbial worlds to join us and spread the message of the importance of microbiomes.
+We encourage microbiome researchers from around the world, working on different microbial worlds to join us and spread the message of the importance of microbiomes.